Skurks/Skurks/README.md

 Hit me up in whatever medium you'd like (but I do have ALL my notifications on silent).
 I strive for a 24-hr SLA.
 If it's crazy urgent, double-ring me on the phone and you'll get a call back within 5 mins.

-## My Current OKRs (as of Jan 2023)
+## My Current OKRs (as of Aug 2023)

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | :white_check_mark: Get $250k new ARR sold for our local product by 6.30.2023
+Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | :white_check_mark: Get $250k new ARR sold for our local products by 6.30.2023
-Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | :frowning_face: Collect 100k microsurveys by 6.30.2023
+Improve competitiveness of ReviewTrackers Products | 2H 2023 (Now) | :hammer_and_wrench: Collect 500k microsurveys by 12.30.2023
+Improve competitiveness of ReviewTrackers Products | 2H 2023 (Now) | :hammer_and_wrench: Launch 5 VLE improvements by 12.30.2023
 Scale RT.com to best-in-class SaaS | 2023 | :nerd_face: > 25% YoY Net Revenue Growth, > 110% Net Dollar Retention
 Be a great human to others | 2023 (Personal) | :white_check_mark: Pay it forward 2x a week, write 2 hand-written notes of gratitude/week
 Be a physically/mentally healthier me | 2023 (Personal) | :x: Meditate & sweat 5x a week.
 Add 10 MPH to golf swing
-Run a life orbit experiment | 2023 (Personal) | :hammer_and_wrench: Materially modify the standard 'orbit' of my current habits (i.e move to CO in Fall 2023 for the ski season)
+Run a life orbit experiment | 2023 (Personal) | :hammer_and_wrench: Materially modify the standard 'orbit' of my current habits (thanks Tracy Bird for the inspo!)
-Be a great Dad and Husband | Forever | :hammer_and_wrench: read > 5 books/night to Anderson, plan a date night with Aly 1x a month
+Be a great Dad and Husband | Forever | :hammer_and_wrench: read > 2 books/night to Anderson, plan a date night with Aly 1x a month
 Be an exceptional Son to my Parents | 2023 (Personal) | :hammer_and_wrench: Project manage Mom & Dad's estate planning motions.
-Finalize by 6.30.2023
+Finalize by 12.30.2023
-Keep learning & building | Forever | :x: Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | :white_check_mark: Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/COO/GM role and create a new real estate venture
+Keep learning & building | Forever | :x: Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | :white_check_mark: Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/COO/CPO/GM role and or create a new real estate venture

 ## My expectations of folks who report to me
 * Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.